- HUNT Overview

 - You will be able to see your position relative to public and private land boundaries.
 For example, if you are on a BLM section, your current location will show up on a yellow background.
 If you are on private land, your GPS will show your current location on a white background

-- Wherever you go you have a Statewide Ownership and Topo Map compacted down to a device that fits in the palm of your hand and weighs less than a pound
+- Wherever you go you have a Statewide Ownership and Topographic Map of Washington State compacted down to a device that fits in the palm of your hand and weighs less than a pound

 - Easily Compare to your Paper Maps to quickly figure out your location on that Paper Map using section lines and property ownership coloring as a reference